 - Intentional physical conduct which is sexual in nature, such as touching, pinching, patting, grabbing or brushing against someone else’s body; or blocking the movement of another employee with one’s body.

 - Displaying or publicizing in the workplace any materials that are sexually overt, demeaning or pornographic.

-In the event that you have suffered from unlawful harassment or witness or are aware of unlawful harassment against others occurring anywhere within the Company, you are encouraged to report it to Human Resources, the Hotline or the General Counsel (or General Counsel delegate).
+In the event that you have suffered from unlawful harassment or witness or are aware of unlawful harassment against others occurring anywhere within Adaptive, you are encouraged to report it to Human Resources, the Hotline or the General Counsel.

 For additional information, please refer to the Adaptive Employee Handbook.